 At the same time, you’ll want to be able to make some extra money on top of this so you can continue to grow your bankroll and move up through the stakes, which should always be a part of your long-term plan.

 We will talk about realistic expectations about what you stand to earn playing poker full-time in the next section.

 Meanwhile, I highly recommend keeping close tabs of your results and expenses.
 It is important to be very honest here and keep accurate records.

 After a while, look at the numbers and see where you stand.
 Had you been exclusively playing poker for the past period, would you be able to cover your expenses?
 Are you even winning?

-If your results aren’t at the satisfactory level, this isn’t the end of the world, and if you set on becoming a professional poker player, you don’t have to give up.
+If your results aren’t at a satisfactory level, this isn’t the end of the world, and if you are set on becoming a professional poker player, you don’t have to give up.

 There are many training resources and poker software that can help you get better.

 But until you’re beating whatever games you’re planning on playing, whether online or live, you shouldn’t consider ditching your current job and going into poker full-time.

 There are many professions where you can have success even if you don’t particularly enjoy them.
 I don’t think poker is one of them, though.